I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iddcx/ns-iddcx-iddcx_metadata.md

 <div class="alert"><b>Note</b>   A zero <b>DirtyRectCount</b> and <b>MoveRegionCount</b> value indicates there were no desktop updates and the
     PresentationFrameNumber is the same as last frame</div>
 <div> </div>

-`HwProtectedSurface`

-Indicates if the provided surface is hardware protected or not

 `MoveRegionCount`